Festival Flyer

 • It’s very hot (this year)!
 Or it’s very wet (some years)!
 Or it’s cold (sometimes)!
 Get over it…that is UK weather.

-• The stages are too close together and the sound bleeds…yes, fair enough… but it’s actually getting better very year as the team learn how to isolate things a bit more.
+• The stages are too close together and the sound bleeds…yes, fair enough… but it’s actually getting better every year as the team learn how to isolate things a bit more.

 • Food is expensive…blah blah blah… eveything is expensive these days, but you only live once, so bring a packed lunch if you don’t want to to pay a little more than you would in a standard McDonalds.